i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

     pooToSecretDelay: 150000
   }

+  // Let us define the RPC endopint to the ledger (just in case we don't want to use the default one) const dltConfig: Partial<{{PKG_CAMELCASE}}.DltConfig> = {
+    rpcProviderUrl: '***REMOVED***'
+  }

+  // We are going to directly provide the private key associated to the dataExchange.ledgerSignerAddress.
+You could also have pass a DltSigner instance to dltConfig.signer in order to use an externam Wallet, such as the i3-MARKET one const providerDltSigningKeyHex = '***REMOVED***'

   /**
    * Intialize the non-repudiation protocol as the origin.
 Internally, a one-time secret is created and the block is encrypted.
 They could be found in npProvider.block.secret and npProvide.block.jwe respectively.
    * You need: